Anatolii Kurtiev: Political career

 In 2020, Kurtiev was elected to the Zaporizhzhia City Council from the Servant of the People party.

 23 April 2021 he was appointed Secretary of the Zaporizhzhia City Council.

 On 29 September 2021, Kurtiev became the acting mayor of Zaporizhzhia, because mayor Buriak resigned, and according to the law of Ukraine, secretary of the city council becomes the acting mayor.

+On April 24, 2024, a session of the Zaporizhzhia City Council was held, whereby secret ballot, all 38 deputies present voted for the early termination of Kurtiev's powers.
+He was not present, and the chairman of the temporary commission on regulations and law and order, law enforcement and corruption prevention, Oleh Korolov, was elected chairman.
+Rehina Kharchenko was elected the new secretary of the Zaporizhzhia City Council and acting mayor of Zaporizhzhia by 37 votes.

 Crime charges

 On 25 June 2021, the mayor of Zaporizhzhia, Volodymyr Buriak, signed an order to dismiss Kurtiev from the office of secretary of the city council.
 The reason was cited as a violation of the law "On Prevention of Corruption" due to the submission of false information in the declaration.
 On 2 July, the court suspended the order.

 He was listed in the "Myrotvorets" database with the qualification "marauding" with other officials of the Zaporizhia Oblast and the city of Zaporizhzhia because of accusations of embezzlement of humanitarian aid.